SelasiEtch/MPPT_Comparison_Final/README.md

-# ecem202a_project
-This is repository template for UCLA ECEM202A / CSM213A projects.
+This is repository template for the MPPT_Comparison_Final Project

-Use the folders as follows:
+The folders as used as follows:

 * doc/ for website content
-* software/ for code used in your project
+* software/ for code used in the project
-* data/ for data data used in your project
+* data/ for data used in the project

-You may add additional folders as necessary.